 Wrongful acts or certain types of negligence can be the basis for criminal actions that result in financial punishment.
-Beyond fines and penalties, this same behavior can also result in imprisonment when the state or federal prosecutor initiates the criminal prosecution, and a jury ultimately decides upon conviction, or the defendant facing incarceration enters into a plea arrangement.
+Beyond fines and penalties, this same behavior can also result in imprisonment when the state or federal prosecutor initiates the criminal prosecution, a jury decides upon conviction, or the defendant facing incarceration enters a plea arrangement.

-Same goes for intentional acts, such as when someone punches you in the face without a license.
+The same goes for intentional acts, such as when someone punches you in the face without a license.
 Or it could have been on purpose.
 And if so, you (as a tort victim) have the legal right to file a civil lawsuit.
 You would do so to recover damages.
 “Civil liability” under tort law defines these cases.

 The Fifth Amendment restates the ancient Common Law right that: